How Much Does Slab Leak Repair Cost in 2025?

 Broken or Burst Pipe

-Fixing a broken pipe underneath a slab typically costs between $200 and $3,000.
-However, it’s hard to pinpoint a more exact price because the actual costs depend on leak detection fees, the type of pipe, the method used to reach the pipe, and the severity of the damage.
+Fixing a broken pipe costs between $200 and $3,000.
+However, it’s challenging to determine an exact price because the actual costs depend on leak detection fees, the type of pipe, the method used to access the pipe, and the severity of the damage.

 Foundation Work

-Rerouting your plumbing lines under a slab typically costs between $600 and $4,000.
+Rerouting your plumbing lines under a slab costs between $600 and $4,000.
 When homeowners prefer to keep their slab foundation intact, they might choose to reroute their lines elsewhere.
-Depending on what your plumber finds underneath, they might recommend abandoning the leaking line and starting a new line—either above the ground, through the walls, or in the attic.
+Depending on what your plumber finds underneath, they may recommend abandoning the leaking line and installing a new one—either above ground, through the walls, or in the attic.

 Additional Slab Leak Repair Cost Factors

-Slab leak repair costs have multiple factors that influence how much it will cost you to fix this issue.
-Key factors include:
+Slab leak repair costs are influenced by multiple factors that determine the total cost of fixing this issue.

-• Leak severity: Complex slab leaks with extensive damage will increase labor and material costs.
+Complex slab leaks with extensive damage will result in increased labor and material costs.

-• Additional repairs: Be prepared for extra expenses if your plumber discovers water damage or foundation issues during the repair.
+Be prepared for extra expenses if your plumber discovers water damage or foundation issues during the repair process.
+Common add-on repairs you’ll incur include:

 DIY Slab Leak Repair vs. Hiring a Pro